Need top-choice, sure-bet, best-pick, easy-to-grow bean varieties?

 Best Bet Dried and Shell Beans:

 • French Horticultural.
 63-68 days.
 Excellent green or shell or dry bean.
-Flat oval 6 to 8 inch long straight pods bright green maturing to yellow splashed with red when dry; purple beans.
-Bush-type plant 18 to 20 inches tall with short runner.
+Flat oval 6 to 8-inch long straight pods bright green maturing to yellow splashed with red when dry; purple beans.
+Bush-type plant 18 to 20 inches tall with a short runner.
 High yields.
 Good freezer.
 Heirloom.

 • Navy.
 85-100 days.
 Nutty, mild flavor.
 Small white beans in 4-inch pods.
 Plant 16-24 inches tall.
 High yields.
-Excellent for baked beans, soup, or stew; skin is firm and does not much when cooled.
+Excellent for baked beans, soup, or stew; skin is firm.

 Grow 80 vegetables: THE KITCHEN GARDEN GROWERS’ GUIDE